rajangdavis/osvc_ruby/README.md

 ## Compatibility

-This gem was tested against Oracle Service Cloud November 2016 using Ruby version 2.1.2p95 (2014-05-08 revision 45877) [x86_64-darwin13.0].
-Additionally, [TravisCI](https://travis-ci.org/rajangdavis/osc_ruby) tests against Ruby version 2.2.0
+This gem was tested against Oracle Service Cloud November 2016 using Ruby version 2.1.2p95 (2014-05-08 revision 45877) [x86_64-darwin13.0] between December 2016 and June 2017.
+It is now being tested against ruby 2.3.3p222 (2016-11-21 revision 56859) [i386-mingw32].

+Additionally,[TravisCI](https://travis-ci.org/rajangdavis/osc_ruby) tests against Ruby version 2.2.0.

 All of the HTTP methods should work on any version of Oracle Service Cloud since version May 2015; however, there maybe some issues with querying items on any version before May 2016.
 This is because ROQL queries were not exposed via the REST API until May 2016.

-You can use this Ruby API for:
+You can use this Ruby API for basic scripting and microservices.
+The main features that word to date are as follows:

 	1. Running ROQL queries either 1 at a time or multiple queries in a set
 	2. Running Reports with filters